Another Nicholson role, another Oscar…

 Terms of Endearment (1983) was billed as a comedy-drama and nominated for 11 Oscars.
 It tells about a widow, Aurora Greenway’s (Shirley MacLaine) and her at times troubled, good and bad relationship with daughter Emma (Debra Winger) over many years.
 Emma marries Flap Horton (Jeff Daniels) – with her mother’s disapproval – soon after leaving school.

 This film is wonderfully acted, with MacLaine getting a deserved Oscar as Best Actress.
 It was sad, that Debra Winger, also nominated for this category didn’t share the accolade.
-Winger gives a much more powerful performance than her previous roles.
-I was happy her acting skills were further acknowledged 10 years later for Shadowlands (1993).
-Nicholson breezes in and out of the film, so was a wee bit surprised he won a Best Supporting Actor Oscar.
+Winger gives a much more powerful performance than in her previous roles.
+I was happy her acting skills were further acknowledged as she was nominated again, 10 years later for Shadowlands (1993).
+Nicholson breezes in and out of the film, so I was a wee bit surprised he won a Best Supporting Actor Oscar.

-I felt the cast were totally upstaged by young Huckleberry Fox, who plays Emma’s son, Teddy.
-You would be heartless not to have your parental instincts come to the fore, when Fox is seen crying in the scenes which relate to Emma’s illness.
-He is on par with Justin Henry, the youngest child actor to be nominated for the Supporting Actor Oscar in his role in Kramer vs Kramer (1979).
-He also stars in the tearjerker, Misunderstood (1984), but here he has a more vulunerable performance,
+I felt the cast was totally upstaged by young Huckleberry Fox, who plays Emma’s son, Teddy.
+You would be heartless not to have your parental instincts come to the fore, especially when Fox is seen crying in the scenes which relate to Emma’s illness.

 To conclude this film is much more than an “Illness of the Week” drama and it shines at all levels, with memorable cast performances.
 The direction, writing and production of James L. Brooks and the haunting soundtrack draw you into the story at all times.
 To conclude, I and am sure others think of it in Terms of Endearment.